minhperry/dap2-tudo/README.md

 # dap2-tudo
-private repo for dap 2 praktikum at tudortmund
+ repo for dap 2 praktikum at tudortmund